Black Hand (character): The New 52

 When Black Hand was imprisoned in the Chamber of Shadows, he reanimated the elder Oan (who was killed by the Guardians) for information about where the Guardians have put him in, but is only told that the First Lantern is a danger for the universe.
-Later, Green Lanterns Simon Baz and B'dg are sucked into the Book of Black and drawn to Black Hand.
+Later, Green Lanterns Simon Baz and B'dg are sucked into the Book of the Black and drawn to Black Hand.
 When they began battling Black Hand, he sends Simon to the Dead Zone where Hal and Sinestro are trapped.
-Green Lantern B'dg and the elder Oans subdue him to use his black ring to open a door to the Dead Zone to rescue Simon, but Sinestro unintentionally went with him, while Black Hand has vanished into the Dead Zone.
-Hal soon makes the ultimate sacrifice by killing himself to harness the power of the black ring, escape the Dead Zone, and stop the First Lantern Volthoom.
+B'dg and the elder Oans subdue him to use his black ring to open a door to the Dead Zone to rescue Simon, but Sinestro unintentionally went with him, while Black Hand has vanished into the Dead Zone.
+Hal sacrifices himself to harness the power of the black ring, escape the Dead Zone, and stop the First Lantern Volthoom.
 When the power ring turns Hal into a Black Lantern, Black Hand's body disintegrates into dust.

 Some time later, a black ring is able to again revive Black Hand back on Earth, albeit in a slightly vulnerable state.
 With the heroes of the world missing or dead, Black Hand wanders through the city as it is engulfed in riots, raising up dead people as zombies.
 Blaming Hal Jordan for all that happened to him, he goes to the place where Hal's father, Martin Jordan, is buried and raises him and all the other corpses in the cemetery.
 Black Hand removes one of his own hands and takes one of Martin's in its place, hoping to kill Hal Jordan with his father's own hand.

 Following the Forever Evil storyline, Black Hand raises a dead circus and its dead crowds to watch the stunt performers die.
 Hal Jordan interferes, but is not here to fight him and asks to ally themselves against the New Gods of New Genesis.
 Hal Jordan explains that New Genesis has stolen the entire Power rings for a weapon as the Life Equation for their pursuit.
 Black Hand agrees to aid him and returns the dead to their graves.
 In the battle, Black Hand unleashes the spirits of the fallen Green Lanterns to the ensuing battle against the New Genesis soldiers that occurs near the Source Wall.
 Black Hand stops the battle as the New Genesis soldiers surrounded them.
 He smirks to see the Source Wall was a mass grave.
 Black Hand reanimates the grave of the Source Wall to attack the New Genesis soldiers.
 Black Hand then enters the Boom Tube to invade New Genesis' homeworld.
 Suddenly, Black Hand's powers were being effected with the horde of the Source Wall that are being subsequently resurrected by the leader of New Genesis, Highfather, and his misuse of the Life Equation and his arms were being turned to stone.
 He blames Hal for his plight and fled to deep space via the Boom Tube.